rigbyj9/MySQL_database/README.md

 I created a database that holds the inventory to the video games I own.

-I wanted to create this database to see how big my inventory was without having to comb through old cases and search high -> and low for all of my games.
+I wanted to create this database to see how big my inventory was without having to go through old cases and search high and low for all of my games.

 [Software Demo Video](https://youtu.be/oTLVAZcJSOs)